 Prompt #2: Writing a TL;DR summary with GPT-3

 The second prompt was about writing summaries of long fragments of text.
-The model’s “job” would be to identify the most important parts of the text and write a concise recap.
+The model’s “job” was to identify the most important parts of the text and write a concise recap.

 Create a short summary consisting of one paragraph containing the main takeaways of the below text: